EnyaCrocock/8_Week_SQL_Challenge/Case Study #1 - Danny's Diner/Danny's_Diner_Solutions.md

 - On the week the customer joins (from join date to 7 days after) $1 = 20 points
 - Every other day $1 = 10 points
-- For this I created 2 CTE's, one to calculate join week points and another for normal day points
+- For this we can create 2 CTE's, one to calculate join week points and another for normal day points
   - For the `join_week_points CTE`
     - Here we want to calculate the points earned by each customer on their join week
     - Multiply the price x 20 and SUM all the points